The Center for Tax Law & Employee Benefits

 Graduate Employee Benefits Programs

 Welcome to John Marshall's Center for Tax Law and Employee Benefits.

-Additionally, our LLM and MS in Employee Benefits degrees are available entirely through John Marshall's eDegrees distance education.
+Additionally, our LLM and MJ in Employee Benefits degrees are available entirely through John Marshall's eDegrees distance education.

 Professor Kathryn J. Kennedy